Shagshag/prestashop-documentation/DiscountCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
+* This method is defined in classes\Discount.php line 160

 #### Arguments